mrC2C/cis-benchmark-centOS-8/README.md

 Added a new function to display results from the json file.

 #### What's Next?
-For now there is nothing coming up yet.
-Also I m looking for contributors to enrich and enhance this project, to ensure the script is more effective.
+I m looking for contributors to enrich and enhance this project, to ensure the script is more effective.

 #### Update 1.0.1.0
 Added new function to display results from json file.